-Although new clause 21(1) adopted by the Senate explains that, unless certain conditions exist, inspectors must not use force if they obtain a warrant to enter a place where a consumer product is manufactured, packaged, stored for sale, advertised, sold, labelled, tested or transported, the clause does not provide any indication or direction as to the circumstances in which inspectors will be required to obtain a warrant prior to entry.
-If one reads new clause 21(1) in conjunction with clause 20 and the case law pertaining to the use of search and seizure powers by government officials, however, it appears, in practical terms, that the amendments adopted by the Senate have given inspectors the power to inspect commercial premises, conveyances and private homes in which home-based businesses are operated, without a warrant, if the purpose of the inspection is merely to verify compliance or prevent non-compliance with the Act.
-By contrast, in cases where an inspector has reasonable grounds to believe that an offence has been committed, and that evidence related to that offence may be found at the place to be inspected, it appears that inspectors will have to obtain a warrant from a justice under section 487 of the Criminal Code39 before entering the premises or conveyance in question.
+Although these amendments adopted by the Senate at third reading explained that, unless certain conditions existed, inspectors were not to not use force if they obtain a warrant to enter a place where a consumer product was manufactured, packaged, stored for sale, advertised, sold, labelled, tested or transported, the clause did not provide any indication or direction as to the circumstances in which inspectors would have been required to obtain a warrant prior to entry.
+It appears, in practical terms, that the amendments adopted by the Senate would have given inspectors the power to inspect commercial premises, conveyances and private homes in which homebased businesses were operated, without a warrant, if the purpose of the inspection was merely to verify compliance or prevent non-compliance with the Act.
+By contrast, in cases where an inspector would have had reasonable grounds to believe that an offence has been committed, and that evidence related to that offence might be found at the place to be inspected, it appears that inspectors would have had to obtain a warrant from a justice under section 487 of the Criminal Code38 before entering the premises or conveyance in question.
+These amendments were not incorporated into Bill C-36.

-Once the inspector has entered the property, the owner or person in charge of it is required to provide the inspector with "all reasonable assistance" in carrying out his or her duties (clause 20(5)).
-Giving false or misleading information to an inspector, or obstructing or hindering his or her duties is prohibited (clause 19).
+Once the inspector has entered the property, the owner or person in charge of it is required to provide the inspector with "all reasonable assistance" in carrying out his or her duties (clause 21(5)).
+Giving false or misleading information to an inspector, or obstructing or hindering his or her duties is prohibited (clause 20).